 Culture matters too, it turns out.
 New kinds of financial products might work in one country, but not in another.
 This misunderstanding has led to as many fintech failures as successes.

-The future of open banking in Europe (and beyond)
+Europe’s open banking future (and beyond)

 The disruption of the banking sector is now well underway.